Pathein Township: Communities

 "Town of Pathein" was 287,071 in 2014.
-Pathein is subdivided into 15 urban wards.

 The Town has two subtownships.
 The town of Ngwesaung lies within Ngwesaung Subtownship on the coast, is divided into 4 wards.
 Within Shwethaungyan Subtownship, there are two towns- Shwethaungyan and Chaungtha each divided into 3 wards.
 Ngwesaung and Chaungtha are both beach resorts serving mostly tourists from Yangon and Pathein.

 Geography

 Pathein Township is located in the Irrawaddy Delta, spans over the southern edges of the Arakan Mountains and includes a significant coastline with the Bay of Bengal.
 Most of the Townships is low-lying delta plains.
 Steep forested mountains characterize the western quarter of the township starting 12 miles west of the Pathein River.
 The Township has 8 islands, mostly in the vicinity of Ngwesaung and Chaungtha beaches.

 The Ngawun, Pathein and Thandwe Rivers are the most major waterways of the township.
 Besides major rivers, the Township contains 328 smaller streams.
 The highest peak within the township is Mount Kyarlay at an elevation of 844 ft.
 Pathein Township is located in a mountainous tropical zone with a heavy monsoon presence, seeing 129 days of rain in an average year.
 Average highs and lows range between 40.7°C and 15.0°C with lows mostly in the Arakan Mountains.

 The western part of the township is largely undeveloped and is home to a diverse variety of flora and fauna.
-The 39 primary tree species identified by the township include trees include hardwoods like teak and Burmese ironwood, fruit trees like mango and tamarind as well as coastal tress like Coconut trees.
+The 39 primary tree species identified by the township include trees include hardwoods like teak and Burmese ironwood, fruit trees like mango and tamarind as well as coastal trees like Coconut trees.
 Prominent animals in the township include elephants, gaur, black bears, iguana, water buffalo, deer, hog badgers and many more.